 There are many different injuries a person can sustain in and around the house.
 Here are some common injuries for which a landlord might be held liable:

-Landlord liability claims can be difficult to prove.
+Proving negligence and landlord liability claims can be difficult to prove, as they are two different domains of a case.
 In many cases, the law is not entirely clear about what conduct constitutes landlord negligence.
 This is why it is so important to consult with an attorney about your claim.
 An attorney will be able to determine what evidence is needed to prove that your landlord knew about the condition and failed to respond appropriately.

 Most landlords carry homeowners’ insurance or other liability policies to protect them in the event of a personal injury claim filed by a tenant.
 In some cases, a property management company might also be liable for failing to take reasonable steps to protect tenants.
 Consult with an attorney about all potential defendants who might be responsible for your injuries.